Important update: this right expired on the 1st of July 2022 and therefore can no longer be used

 The Right to End Your Contract Early

 The Coronavirus (Scotland) (No2) Act came into force on 27th May 2020.
-Any student who signed a contract with University Halls of Residence or Purpose Built Student Accommodation after that date (whether you have moved in or not), or who signed the contract before that date but has not yet moved in, has the right to cancel the contract with 28 days’ notice, as long as it’s for a coronavirus-related reason.
+Any student who signed a contract with University Halls of Residence or Purpose Built Student Accommodation after that date (whether you had moved in or not), or who signed the contract before that date but has not yet moved in, had the right to cancel the contract with 28 days’ notice, as long as it’s for a coronavirus-related reason.

-We are aware that some PBSA providers are making it difficult for students to cancel contracts under this law, and insisting on seeing University documentation to prove that students are not attending.
-Please note that the law does not provide a list of acceptable coronavirus-related reasons, nor does the law say that you must show University documentation.
+We are aware that some PBSA providers were making it difficult for students to cancel contracts under this law, and insisting on seeing University documentation to prove that students are not attending.
+Please note that the law did not provide a list of acceptable coronavirus-related reasons, nor did the law say that you must show University documentation.
 If your provider is refusing to release you from the contract even after you have given the correct notice (as in our sample email) then 1) please don’t feel pressured into paying any money, and 2) please contact the SRC Advice Centre for further help.

 What if i have prepaid my accommodation for the entire academic year, should i get a refund?

 Yes, if you have already pre-paid your entire stay, you should expect to be refunded any money you have paid beyond the notice period, providing you submitted this before the Act expired on 1st of July 2022.